davidonzo/apiosintDS/README.md

-# DigitalSide-API v.1.7
+# DigitalSide-API v.1.8
 On demand query API for [OSINT.digitalside.it](https://osint.digitalside.it) project.
-You can query for souspicious IPs, domains and urls
+You can query for souspicious IPs, domains, urls and file hashes.
 Searches will be performed against the IoC lists stored in the [GitHub Threat-Intel](https://github.com/davidonzo/Threat-Intel) and [OSINT.DigitalSide.it website](https://osint.digitalside.it/Threat-Intel/lists/)

 ## Documentation